-- Location - Which areas in my location targeting bring about the most conversions with a relatively good CPA?
-Which locations bring about bad performance?
+- Location: Which areas in my location targeting bring about the most conversions with a relatively good CPA?
+Which locations bring about lousy performance?

-- Device - Which device, computer, tablet, or mobile, bring about good and bad results?
+- Device: Which device (computer, tablet, mobile, TV screens) brings out good and bad results?

-- Ad Schedule - Which time of day converts higher?
+- Ad Schedule: Which time of the day or day of the week converts higher?

-In summary, decreasing your CPC is often times more related to you whittling down your audience to eliminate wasted ad spend and clicks than it is anything else.
+In summary, decreasing your CPC is oftentimes more affected by whittling down your audience to eliminate wasted ad spend and clicks than anything else.

-The more refined your understanding of your audience is, and the better you can craft your ad messaging directly to your ideal customer/client, the higher your click-through-rates will climb without increasing costs and the lower your CPCs will continue to drop.
+The more refined your understanding of your audience is, the better you can craft your ad messaging directly to your ideal customer/client, and the higher your click-through rates will be without increasing costs.

 Additionally, though, you now know how you can use your Quality Score and the SKAGs system to improve your ad rank without cranking your bids up to the ceiling.